How to protect your summer travel plans in 2025

 The Travel On app from Travelex Insurance Services is free to download when you buy a travel insurance policy from the company.
 It’s available for both iPhone and Android devices.

-And in Latin America, Universal Assistance has boosted their popular travel assistance app with the addition of a new medical self-assistance service to allow their customers autonomy, self-triage and one-click access to the optimum medical provider for their needs.
+And in Latin America, Universal Assistance has boosted its popular travel assistance app with the addition of a new medical self-assistance service to allow their customers autonomy, self-triage and one-click access to the optimum medical provider for their needs.
 Universal Assistance CEO Fernando Garcia Ruiz says that travel assistance is about immediacy and access.
 “We all have phones with us, 24-7,” Ruiz says, “and when we’re traveling, they are taking on a new role as a potential guardian and doctor.
 It means that travel, really, has never been safer.
 As long as you pack your common sense.”

 Remember the basics of travel